KaiChen1008/crypto_final_2021/README.md

 ### Issue

-To issue/mint a token, just enter the company name. the "issue" event will start when the number of confirmations is enough.
+To issue/mint a token, just enter the company name.
+The "issue" event will start when the number of confirmation is enough.

 Note: Only funders can issue a token.